World of Difference

 - Your project will begin between the 1st of January and the 31st of March 2015 and you are able to commit to working full-time for 12 months.

 Applications for World of Difference are open from 18 August and close on 26 September 2014, 5pm.
-The application form will be available online when we call for entries.

 Get with the programme

 Celebrating 10 years of World of Difference – Evaluation

 In 2012, to mark the 10 year anniversary of the World of Difference Programme, the Vodafone Foundation commissioned Point Research to evaluate the programme to better understand the difference this programme is making and to capture some of the rich stories of past recipients

 World of Difference recipients 2014

 These amazing people have been selected to participate in the World of Difference programme in 2014.
 Find out how they’re making a difference to Kiwi youth.